What Is Nebulizer Treatment and Cleaning?

 - If you are using a mouthpiece, place it between your child's teeth and seal his or her lips around it.

 - Ask your child to take slow, deep breaths through the mouth.
-If possible, tell him or her to hold each breath for 2-3 seconds before breathing out.
+If possible, tell him or her to hold each breath for two to three seconds before breathing out.
 This allows the medication to settle into the airways.

 - Continue the treatment until the medication is gone.